-Leasehold properties with 30 to 40 years left on their lease may incur a LTV ratio of 60%.
-The reason: banks feel that properties with dwindling lease constitute a less satisfactory collateral because of lowering market value towards the end of a lease.
+Leasehold properties with 30 to 40 years left on their lease may incur an LTV ratio of 60%.
+The reason: banks feel that properties with dwindling leases constitute less satisfactory collateral because of lowering market value towards the end of a lease.

 You may also find that you cannot use your CPF funds to pay for such properties.

 Based on the location and state of your property, the LTV cap can be lowered significantly.
 Properties that are based abroad tend to get lower LTV limits.
-Properties located in a red-light district may also merit a lower LTV ratio.
+Properties located in a less desirable neighbourhood (e.g. close to a red-light district) may also merit a lower LTV ratio.

 The lender may check for lawsuits against properties too.
-Properties that are too run down or have major defects are also reasons to merit a lower LTV ratio.
+Properties that are run down or have significant defects are also reasons to merit a lower LTV ratio.

 If you’re thinking of taking out a home loan at 35, you have to repay your full amount before you turn 65 in order to enjoy a higher LTV ratio.
 This is why some buyers prefer to buy their second property as soon as they save up enough for one.